praveennhiremath/learning-library/developer-library/microservices-data-refactoring/detect-communities/detect-communities.md

 * All previous labs were completed successfully.

-## Task 1: Navigate to DRAGraphClient project folder and change the database and graph properties
+## Task 1: Change the graph properties

 1. Make sure you are on the same session of cloud shell.
 If not, set the required enviroment variables as we did in the setup.